Marathon election counts continue in Ireland

 In the local elections battle, Fianna Fail has edged ahead of Fine Gael with only a handful of 949 seats left to declare.

-In the landmark poll in Limerick for Ireland’s first directly-elected mayor, independent candidate John Moran remains well placed to fill the post after 10 counts.
+In the landmark poll in Limerick for Ireland’s first directly-elected mayor, independent candidate John Moran remains well placed to fill the post as the count enters its final stage.
+Only fellow independent candidate Helen O’Donnell remains in the race.

 Results emerging from the three elections, which were held last Friday, have provided a political fillip for coalition partners Fine Gael and Fianna Fail, while Sinn Fein has initiated a review after performing well below the party’s own expectations.